 This article has character of usual mini-review focusing on the newest scientific articles scattered across the world literature.
-More specifically, the review process has been performed in the below described manner: The first step towards planning the paper was directed to basic research questions.
-The overview is concerned about the relevance of global sustainability development in protection our planet, and innovative methods helpful in realization of sustainable goals.
+More specifically, the review process has been performed in the below described manner:

+The first step towards planning the paper was directed to basic research questions.
+The overview is concerned that the relevance of global sustainability development in protection our planet, and impossible methods.

+about the relevance of global sustainability development in protection our planet, and innovative methods helpful in realization of sustainable goals.
 In this context, the three main research questions, are as follow: